Sotra Bridge: Current development: Sotra Connection (Rv. 555 Sotrasambandet)

 Construction of a second Sotra Bridge commenced in spring 2023, with opening to traffic expected by June 2027.
 The new bridge will span approximately 900 m, carrying four motor vehicle lanes, separate pedestrian and cycle paths, and dedicated public transport lanes and ramps on parts of the structure.
 It forms part of the broader National Road 555 Sotra Connection (Norwegian: Rv.
-555 Sotrasambandet), which will link Kolltveit in Øygarden to the Storavatnet junction in Bergen.
+555 Sotrasambandet), which will link Kolltveit in Øygarden Municipality to the Storavatnet junction in Bergen Municipality.

 The full project comprises 9.4 km of new four-lane road, including several bridges and about 4.6 km of tunnels.
 Total estimated cost is NOK 23.1 billion (2022-kroner) (about €3 billion).
 In May 2022, the Norwegian Public Roads Administration awarded a NOK 19.8 billion (≈ €1.7 billion) public–private partnership (PPP) contract to the consortium *Sotra Link*, under which it will finance, design, build, operate, and maintain the road system for 25 years after opening.